 Standards of Satisfactory Academic Progress (SAP) Appeal

-The deadline to appeal Financial Aid Disqualification and receive financial aid for Spring 2014 is February 13th, 2014.
+The deadline to appeal Financial Aid Disqualification and receive financial aid for Fall 2014 deadline is September 26, 2014.
 To meet the deadline your appeal must be received by Student Financial Services or Bison Connection on or before the appeal deadline.